Leamside line: History

 In 1941, passenger services between and were withdrawn, resulting in the closure of stations at (in June 1941), and (in July 1941) to passengers. was the next station on the line to close, in October 1953, to both goods and passengers. and Washington followed around 10 years later, closing in September 1963. and subsequently closed to passengers in May 1964.
-This marked the line's closure to passenger traffic, which occurred contemporaneously with the Penshaw–Sunderland line.
+This marked the line's closure to passenger traffic, which occurred with the Penshaw–Sunderland line.

 Ferryhill station, being at the junction with the modern East Coast Main Line, remained open for a further three years, closing to passengers in March 1967.
 The station closed to goods in the 1980s.
 Coal and other freight continued to be carried for some years but declined due to the gradual demise of the Durham Coalfield between the 1970s and 1990s.
 In the late 1980s the line was used at weekends for East Coast Main Line trains that were diverted due to electrification of the line between Newcastle and Darlington, especially in 1989 to avoid Durham when there was a major remodelling of the track through Durham station.